-We want you to be 100% satisfied with your MICHELIN replacement passenger or light truck tires so they are backed by the MICHELIN® Promise PlanTM
+We want you to be 100% satisfied with your MICHELIN replacement passenger or light truck tires, so they are backed by the MICHELIN Promise Plan.

-The MICHELIN® Promise PlanTM includes the following benefits:
+The MICHELIN Promise Plan, that comes with your MICHELIN replacement passenger or light truck tires, includes the following benefits:

 - 60-Day Satisfaction Guarantee

-- Roadside Assistance
+- 3-Year Roadside Assistance

-- Manufacturer's Limited Warranty & Treadwear Warranty
+- Limited Mileage Warranty

-60-Day Satisfaction Guarantee:1,2
+60-Day Satisfaction Guarantee:1

 We're confident you'll love your new MICHELIN replacement tires.
-We're so confident that we back your purchase with a 60-Day Satisfaction Guarantee.
-If you're not 100% satisfied with your new tires, just return the tires and original sales receipt to the place where you bought the tires within 60 days of your purchase and the dealer will exchange them for a new set of tires of equal or lesser value.
+So confident, in fact, that we back your purchase with a 60-Day Satisfaction Guarantee.
+If you're not 100% satisfied with your new tires, just bring the tires and original sales receipt back to the place where you bought the tires within 60 days of your purchase and we will gladly exchange them for a new set of tires of equal or lesser value.

-Roadside Assistance for 3 years:2,4
+Roadside Assistance for three years:2